Reetikafogat/AtliQ-sales-Analysis/README.md

 📂 Dataset
 Source: Kaggle – Atliq Hardware Sales Dataset
-The daraset consists of 5 tables: customers : stores the information of customers dates : stores the dates markets : stores the information of various regional offices products : stores the information of the products transactions : this is the main table which is used to join through promary key colmns and perform other operations w.r.t other tables
+The daraset consists of 5 tables:
+Customers : stores the information of customers
+Dates : stores the dates
+Markets : stores the information of various regional offices Products : stores the information of the products Transactions :Contains sales amount, quantity sold, dates, and links to products, customers, and markets.

+✅ Key Findings

+1. Revenue Trends

+Sales have varied over time, with certain months and regions contributing disproportionately to total revenue.

+Bengaluru and Bhubaneswar stand out as high ASP regions, indicating a premium customer base or better-priced products.

+2. Product Performance

+A few top products contribute a large percentage of revenue, highlighting the importance of product mix management.

+The Average Selling Price (ASP) analysis reveals pricing disparities across products and regions.

+3. Growth Analysis

+Month-over-Month (MoM) growth fluctuates, with some months showing sharp increases and others declines.

+Year-over-Year (YoY) growth highlights seasonal effects and helps identify expanding or shrinking markets.

+4. ASP Insights

+Certain regions show high ASP but low quantity sold, suggesting niche or premium products.

+Other regions have low ASP but high sales volumes, indicating bulk or discount-driven purchases.